-All alternatives in the final array were evaluated as "Acceptable", but only three alternatives were "complete" and "effective".
+The "no action" alternative (#1), as well as Alternatives 5, 8, and 10, did not meet the study objective, while Alternatives 2, 4 and 12 met the study objective.
+In terms of the four PGN criteria, all alternatives in the final array were evaluated as "Acceptable", but only three alternatives were considered "complete" and "effective".
 They included Alternate 2 - Conservation storage reallocation, Alternative 4 - New water supply reservoir, and Alternative 12 - the combined plan.

-Alternative 1- the No Action, Alternative 5 - Offline Raw Water Storage, Alternative 8 Wholesale Water Purchae, and Alternatives 10 - Additional Groundwater Wells did not meet the water demand for the NFS and were not evaluated as "effective".
-Finally Alternative 2 was identified as the most cost-effective alternative and thus considered to be most "efficient" within the final array (see Table 4-3).
+Finally, Alternative 2 was identified as the most cost-effective alternative and thus considered to be most "efficient" within the final array.